welch/tdigest/README.md

 approximate distribution for a collection of real numbers presented as a stream.
-The algorithm makes no guarantees, but behaves well enough in practice that implementations have been included in Apache Mahout and ElasticSearch for computing fast summaries and approximate order statistics over a stream.
+The algorithm makes no guarantees, but behaves well enough in practice that implementations have been included in Apache Mahout and ElasticSearch for computing summaries and approximate order statistics over a stream.

-For a pleasant overview of T-Digest's behavior, see Davidson-Pilon's [blog post](http://dataorigami.net/blogs/napkin-folding/19055451-percentile-and-quantile-estimation-of-big-data-the-t-digest) regarding a python implementation.
+For an overview of T-Digest's behavior, see Davidson-Pilon's [blog post](http://dataorigami.net/blogs/napkin-folding/19055451-percentile-and-quantile-estimation-of-big-data-the-t-digest) regarding a python implementation.
 For more details, there are the [tdigest paper](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) and [reference implementation](https://github.com/tdunning/t-digest) (Java).
-This javascript implementation is based on a reading of the paper.
+This javascript implementation is based on a reading of the paper, with some boundary and performance tweaks.

 ## Example
 ```